 Whoever you are, wherever you live and no matter how old you are currently, you’ve probably heard about the sport of athletics.
-That’s because it’s such a broad term, covering many different activities that can be done either recreationally or professionally, by basically everyone.
+It’s just as ubiquitous as the notion of casino games or promo codes for Spin and Win online.
+That’s because athletics is such a broad term, covering many different activities that can be done either recreationally or professionally, by basically everyone.

 Here are some of the most interesting facts about athletics, and even though you are probably familiar with some of them, a few might surprise you.